Fine-tune with the API or CLI

 No

-Specifies the start time of the video clip in seconds.
+The start time for video trimming, in seconds.

 video_end